NSLS-II/olog/README.md

 This is intended to be a simpler Python client to the Olog.
 It has one class, ``Client``, with methods corresponding to each command in Olog's REST API.

+It includes automated tests that can be run without an Olog server, relying on cached server responses in the source tree.

 **It is not currently anywhere near feature-complete.**

 ## Installation